buildout/buildout/doc/topics/bootstrapping.rst

 ===================================================

-You can use the :ref:`bootstrap command <bootstrap-command>` of a ``buildout`` script installed in your Python environment to boostrap a new buildout in the current directory:
+You can use the :ref:`bootstrap command <bootstrap-command>` of a ``buildout`` script installed in your Python environment to bootstrap a new buildout in the current directory:

 .. code-block:: console